Trusted WordPress tutorials, when you need them most.

 How to Add CAPTCHA in WordPress Login and Registration Form

-WordPress login and user registration pages are often prime targets for hackers, spammers, and brute force attacks.
-One way to avoid these attacks is by using CAPTCHA, which effectively blocks spambots and protects your site from being hacked.
+WordPress login and user registration pages are often prime targets for hackers, spammers, and brute-force attacks.
+One way to avoid these attacks is to use CAPTCHA, which effectively blocks spambots and protects your site from being hacked.

 In this article, we will show you how to add CAPTCHA to WordPress login and registration forms.